cakephp/docs/tl/tutorials-and-examples/cms/tags-and-users.rst

 remember to always use ``h()`` when outputting data to prevent HTML injection issues.

-The **tags.ctp** file we just created follows the CakePHP conventions for view template files.
+The **tags.php** file we just created follows the CakePHP conventions for view template files.
 The convention is to have the template use the lower case and underscored version of the controller action name.